AirPuckey/TicketService/README.md

 tested and trusted, and therefore can be used in unit tests of other higher level classes that use them.

+I should mention that I favor static methods, with all the necessary parameters passed in as arguments.
+This facilitates unit testing with dependency injection.
+My unit tests make use of previously tested methods, which usually makes the use of mocks unnecessary.
+The unit tests are much faster to write, helping keep a project on schedule.

 Evaluation